Find the best practice amp to help you progress faster. Our resident guitar teacher cuts to the chase to give you his stand-out picks.

 Things to Consider When Buying a Small Amp or Practice Amp

-Gone are the days when guitarists have to use multiple pieces of equipment just to practice, thanks to guitar amplifiers that have practice friendly features.
+Having to use multiple pieces of equipment just to practice is detrimental.
+Thankfully, more and more guitar amplifiers are being equipped practice friendly features.

-The types of amps that are good for practice should, at the very least, have an AUX-in and a headphone-out.
+Theย types of ampsย that are good for practice should, at the very least, have an AUX-in and a headphone-out.
 The AUX-in allows you to plug in a different device and have its audio come through the speakers (some amps even come with backing tracks, though they are more limited than what you can find online).
-This is a huge help if you’re running through backing tracks.
+This is a huge help if youโre running through backing tracks.
 A headphone-out lets you play through headphones, which is a must-have feature for silent practice.
+Thankfully, even compact traditional amps are now being equipped with headphones out, but it still is important to keep an eye out for this feature.

 Finally, amps with built-in power attenuation allow you to lower the power rating so you can get good tones at bedroom volume levels.

-There are two main reasons why portable amps are great for practice: they are easy to move around both at home or for warming up before gigs.
+There are two main reasons why portable amps are great for practice: they are easy to move around both at home and for warming up before gigs.

 Being able to warm up before going up on stage also helps prepare you for your performance.
-Portable Amp Heads are also becoming a thing, these compact amp heads are viable for small venue gigs and is also great for home recording.
+Portableย Amp Headsย are also becoming a thing, these compact amp heads are viable for small venue gigs and is also great for home recording.
+More importantly, they aren’t compromising the sound department too much.

-When you see an amp advertised as “number”-watts, that’s referring to its power rating.
-As a general rule, the higher an amp’s power rating the louder it is going to be.
+When you see an amp advertised as โnumberโ-watts, thatโs referring to its power rating.
+As a general rule, the higher an ampโs power rating, the louder it is going to be.
 For gigging, a 100-watt solid-state amp will usually suffice.
-But for practicing, as long as it’s audible to you there’s not really a set amount of wattage you need.
-If you don't want to worry about noise complaints, you're better off with small low watt amps.
+But for practicing, as long as itโs audible to you, thereโs not really a set amount of wattage you need.
+If you don’t want to worry about noise complaints, you’re better off with small low watt amps.
+This is the reason why most practice amps are small and have low wattage.

 Those with big speakers also tend to be too loud for use at home.
 Thankfully, speaker size is not as much of a big deal for solo practice, especially when amps utilize digital modeling and cabinet simulation.